TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/dezem/_index.md

 ## Setup

-In the technical tree of deZemAd, create a new device of type 'LoRaWAN TTS interface'.
+In the technical tree of deZemAd, create a new device of type **LoRaWAN TTS interface**.

 ![deZemAd TTS import interface](dezem-ad-lorawan-import-interface.png)